Liberty Meadows: Publication history

 Liberty Meadows is the evolution of University² (University Squared), a strip Cho wrote during his college years for The Diamondback, the student newspaper at the University of Maryland, College Park.

 Originally, it was syndicated and appeared in many newspapers, while also being collected in comic books produced by Insight Studios.
 At the end of 2001, Cho ceased syndication, partly because editors kept censoring it, and announced he would publish it directly in comic book format.

 Cho self-published the comic book at first, with Image Comics taking over printing and distribution with issue #27.
 The comic book went on a hiatus in early 2004, after issue #36.
-June 2006 saw the publication of issue #37, and Cho commented at the time that he would be "trying to have couple of issues of Liberty Meadows out per year".
+June 2006 saw the publication of issue #37, and Cho commented at the time that he would be "trying to have a couple of issues of Liberty Meadows out per year".
 Issue #37 was the first issue that did not contain material previously published in newspapers, also being the last issue published to date.

 From around 2008 until May 2011, the rights to Liberty Meadows were in the hands of Sony Pictures Digital which wanted to develop it as a downloadable series, and then Sony Pictures Television which wanted to develop it as an animated television series.
 After a change in executives at Sony the projects went inactive, and the rights reverted to Cho, who in May 2011 announced plans to publish issue #38.
-On February 5, 2012 Frank Cho stated that work on Liberty Meadows had effectively stopped due to other commitments.
+On February 5, 2012, Frank Cho stated that work on Liberty Meadows had effectively stopped due to other commitments.
 "I thought I could do Liberty Meadows and my Marvel and outside work but I can't.
 I have a mortgage and child support that I have to pay each month.
 As much as I want to do Liberty Meadows (believe me I want to), the other jobs pay better".

 Style

-Cho freely mixes visual styles in the strip, drawing the majority of the cast like Walt Kelly's anthropomorphic animals, borrowing Dave Stevens's pin-up look for Brandy, and routinely throwing in savage musclemen, apes and dinosaurs in an elaborate homage to multiple illustrators, including Frank Frazetta and Barry Windsor-Smith's work on Conan the Barbarian.
-He also uses frequent literary and visual references from sources ranging from Michelangelo to the movie Deliverance to commercials for Crest toothpaste.

-Cho also makes references to and parodies other comic strips, such as Dilbert, Cathy and Peanuts.
+Cho makes references to and parodies other comic strips, such as Dilbert, Cathy and Peanuts.